midas-network/covid19-scenario-modeling-hub_archive/README.md

 </br>

 **NPI:** In contrast to past scenarios, we don’t specify different levels of non-pharmaceutical interventions (NPI) use; **however, teams should consider that most schools intend to return to in-person education in the fall**.
-The future level of NPIs are left at the discretion of the modeling teams and should be specified in the teams’ metadata.
+Teams should also note the change in [CDC mask recommendations](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated.html) for vaccinated people in high-transmission areas on 07/27/2021.The future level of NPIs are left at the discretion of the modeling teams and should be specified in the teams’ metadata.

 </br>